jmenter/JAMSVGImage/README.md

     JAMSVGImage *tiger = [JAMSVGImage imageNamed:@"tiger"];
     [tiger drawInCurrentContext];

 You can also call [tiger image] or .CGImage to get a raster UIImage or CGImageRef and use that anywhere you would use a UIImage or CGImageRef.
-You can set the scale before getting the image to specify how big you need it.
+You can set the scale before getting the image if you need it bigger or smaller.

 Supported features/shapes/appearances:
 --------------------------